Level of education

 1) Thermoelectric conversion (5.5 CM - 4.5 TD)

-The 3 thermoelectric effects: Seebeck, Pelletier, Thomson (macroscopic and microscopic aspects).
+The three thermoelectric effects: Seebeck, Pelletier, Thomson (macroscopic and microscopic aspects).

-Determination of conversion efficiency (refrigeration, production).
-Factor of merit.
+Determining conversion efficiency (cooling, production).
+Figure of merit.

-Overview of the main classes of existing materials and ways of improving them.
+Overview of the main classes of existing materials and avenues for improvement.

-Explanation of the different methods of measuring thermoelectric coefficients.
+Explanation of the different methods for measuring thermoelectric coefficients.

 https://master-chimie.edu.umontpellier.fr/